Kashif-Rabbani/ARDI/RDFS/README.md

 ### Libraries

+ - OWL2VOWL dependency
+    - Jar file is generated from https://github.com/Kashif-Rabbani/OWL2VOWL (This project is forked fromhttps://github.com/VisualDataWeb/OWL2VOWL).

+    - Updates are made in the forked project.
+For more details see the commits history.

+    - File: OWL2VOWL-0.3.6.jar

+    Jar file is available in the lib folder.
+Use the following `command` to add it as a maven dependency.
+    ```sh
+    mvn install:install-file -Dfile=/home/kashif/Documents/GIT/TestBDI/BDI/RDFS/lib/OWL2VOWL-0.3.6.jar -DgroupId=org.visualdataweb.vowl.owl2vowl -DartifactId=OWL2VOWL -Dversion=0.3.6 -Dpackaging=jar
+     ```

 ### Configuration or Installation Issues
 In Ubuntu/Linux OS, you might encounter JDK versioning issue.
 You should install open-jdk-8.
 Sometimes it does not install javafx with it.
 You might need to install it separately.
 Or in the worst case, you might need to follow these steps: